-Many of us struggle with bad habits and addictions that make our lives difficult.
+Many men who have experienced sexual abuse or assault struggle with bad habits and addictions that make life difficult.

 At least at times, you probably feel some shame and hopelessness about these things.